ocirne/ray/ray-tracing-in-one-weekend/README.md

 # Ray Tracing in One Weekend in Kotlin

-This is a direkt C++ to Kotlin translation from the Books on [Ray Tracing](https://raytracing.github.io/) with minimal changes.
+This is a direkt C++ to Kotlin translation from the Books on [Ray Tracing](https://raytracing.github.io/) (Version 3.2.3) with minimal changes.
-This is most probably not good Kotlin code.
+This is not good Kotlin code.

 ## Notes on optimization